bacota-github/scarm/README.md

 ### Joins

-But the most important use of foreign keys is to construct join queries.
+The most important use of foreign keys is to construct join queries.
 The `oneToMany` property of the `sectionTeacher` foreign key is used to construct a join from the one side (`teachers`) to the many side (`sections`).

-Given a teacher primary key, the query below returns a Teacher (if found) with all the sections taught by the teacher.
+Given a teacher primary key, the query below returns a Teacher (if found) with all the sections taught by the teacher (as a `Set`).
 ```
 val teacherWithSectionsQ = teachers :: sectionTeacher.oneToMany
 val fredAndHisSections: Option[(Teacher, Set[Section])] = run(teacherWithSectionsQ(fred.teacher))
 ```
 Indexes can also be joined with.
-Note that the following query returns a Set instead of an Option.
+Note that the following query returns a `Set` instead of an `Option`.
 Joining with a UniqueIndex would return an Option.
  ```
 val teachersByNameWithSectionsQ = teachersByName :: sectionTeacher.oneToMany
 val fredSections: Set[(Teacher, Set[Section])] = run(teachersByNameWithSectionsQ(TeacherName("Fred")))
 ```
 Join queries are always outer joins.
+In the following query, Mary is a new teacher who has not been assigned to any sections, so the query returns Mary and an empty set.
 ```
 val mary = Teacher(TeacherId(4), "Mary")
 run(for {